jrencz/localdev/README.md

         // `<package name>` key: object
         //
-        // This is the most verbose configuration output
+        // This is the most verbose hook configuration form
         // It allows defining verbosity for each hook.
         //
-        "package-name": {
+        // `strategy` may be omitted in certain cases:
+        // - if `spawnArgs` is present strategy will be `spawn` "package-name": {
+          "strategy": "spawn",
-          "spawn": ["npm", ["run", "start"], {}],
+          "spawnArgs": ["npm", ["run", "start"], {}],
-          "verbose": "false"
+          "isVerbose": "false"
         }
     }

     // `environments` key
     //
-    // Allows scoping configuration by arbitrary name or path (relative or
+    // Allows scoping configuration by arbitrary name or by path (absolute or
+    // relative - conditions apply for relative paths).
-    // absolute).
+    //
-    // All the configuration described apart from this key may be expressed
+    // All the configuration keys described on the configuration root level
-    // under any key inside `scopes`.
+    // apart from this key may be expressed under any valid key inside `scopes`.
+    //
+    // To allow arbitrary names more strict rules apply to what "relative path"
+    // is.
+It's a string starting with either `./` or `../` or a string having
+    // `/` in it (but not as a first character).
+This effectively disallows
+    // expressing relative paths being direct descendant child (without path
+    // separator) which is valid in terms of node standard library.
+Such paths
+    // are required to start with `./` to be interpreted as relative paths.
     "scopes": Object.<string, object>
 }
 ```